kevinvandewalker-eng/prismogenesis-whale-hunt/README.md

 **My data = direct measurement of that mixing**

-6. **Technician Mindset**: No PhD needed for cosmology → Inspires 1000s of citizen scientists to use A.I.
+6. **Technician Mindset**: No PhD needed for cosmology with A.I.
+   → Hopefully Inspires 1000s of citizen scientists to use A.I. to explore the universe.

 Net Impact Assessment